jim2point0 ADMIN December 10, 2015

 While some of the best screenshots in DET are 16:9, it is not the best aspect ratio for all compositions.
 Carefully choosing an aspect ratio appropriate for your screenshot will produce better results than sticking to 16:9 for everything.
 And while a high field of view is certainly better for gaming, it's not necessarily better for screenshots.
 Distortion caused by a high field of view is typically an eyesore and rarely comes off as intentional.

 Cropping is allowed, but it is not ideal.
 There are plenty of ways to render games in different aspect ratios, and that will always produce better results.
-If you're curious about a certain game, ask here or look for a guide on the DET forums.

 Note, these are not so much rules as they are guidelines for producing the best results.
 This is the sort of dedication that this community is known for.